sparrc/cookbook/readme.md

 to the table with the bottle of olive oil for drizzling over and some crusty bread, if you want.

-Sausage and Lentil One-pot
+Chorizo and Lentil One-pot
 ================================================================================

-- 4 portions
+- 6 portions
 - 50 minutes

 #### Ingredients:

-- 400g pack sausages or chorizo
+- 400g Spanish chorizo, sliced
-- 2 red onions, chopped
+- 3 red onions, chopped
 - 3 garlic cloves, crushed
 - 1 red pepper, sliced
-- 350g green puy lentils
+- 500g green puy lentils
-- 750ml vegetable stock
+- 1000ml vegetable stock
-- 150ml red or white wine
+- 250ml white wine or very dry cider
-- 200g Bulgur wheat or rice
+- 300g rice

 #### Directions:

+1. Soak the chorizo in the cider or wine for at least 2-3 hours before cooking.
-1. Heat oil in a pan, cook the sausages until browned, then remove.
+1. Heat oil in a heavy pot, cook the red onions on medium-low heat until they begin sticking to the bottom of the pot.
-1. Add onion, garlic and pepper & cook about 5 mins until softened.
+1. garlic and pepper & cook about 5 mins until softened.
+1. Add wine/cider to the back and deglaze for about 1 minute.
-1. Add lentils to the pan with the stock and wine.
-Bring up to boil, then cover & simmer for 30 mins, adding sausage back for the last 10 minutes.
+1. Add lentils & stock to the pan, bring up to boil, then cover & simmer for 30 mins, adding chorizo for the last 10 minutes.
-1. While the lentils are cooking, prepare the bulgur wheat.
-Add the bulgur to 400ml of water and bring to boil.
-When boiling, remove from heat and cover, let sit for 10-15 minutes.
+1. While the lentils are cooking, prepare the rice.

 Chicken Marsala
 ================================================================================